Friday, August 3, 2012

 August 3, 2012 - Chicago - I visited the Chick-fil-A Loyola Water Tower store for the "kiss-in" to protest the restaurant chain's alleged discriminatory policies.

-David Amen, a gay attorney, spoke to me on camera (video below).
+David Amen, a gay activist attorney, spoke to me on camera (video below).
 What he said is disturbing to anyone who understands the First Amendment and fears the abuse of power by elected officials.

 The event was small: I counted only nine gay activists present, all of whom were standing around quietly outside of Chick-fil-A. The gay activists were gathering pro-gay marriage petition signatures Equality Illinois.
 Amen's statements demonstrate a frightening disregard for both the U.S. Constitution and the Illinois State Constitution.